hanish-rishen/Techfest/README.md

-Certainly!
-Below is a template for a README file that you can use to guide users on how to use your Node.js application:

----

 # Hostel Allocation System

 Welcome to the Hostel Allocation System!
 This system helps allocate hostel rooms based on group information and hostel capacities.